 - Gently rotate the two ropes of dough outward, so that the cut side is facing up and the filling is exposed.
 Place one rope of dough over the other, repeating until you reach the end of the log.
 Carefully place the loaf into a greased, 9x5 inch loaf pan.

 - Cover and let dough rise in a warm place until doubled in size, about 1 hour.
 Meanwhile, preheat the oven to 350 degrees.
-Bake the loaf for 18-20 minutes, or until the top is golden brown.
-Best served warm.
+Bake the loaf for 40-50 minutes, or until the top is golden brown.
+If needed, cover with foil during the last 20 minutes of baking time to prevent over-browning.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.